ApolloAuto/apollo/docs/howto/how_to_build_and_release.md

 ```bash
 bash docker/scripts/release_start.sh [release tag]
 ```
-The *HMI* will automatically start and you can control each apollo module through any web browser by inputing IP address and port number, such as *localhost:8887*.
+The *HMI* will automatically start and you can control each apollo module through any web browser by inputting IP address and port number, such as *localhost:8887*.
 You can get into the release container if quick fix needed.
 ```bash
 bash docker/scripts/release_into.sh
 ```